 “Today, there are more investors than homes to sell to them.
 That means it’s a sellers’ market, and buyers must be flexible about how much they pay and how.”

-Read this article for more information on how to buy foreclosed property and renovate it for renting.
+Read this article for more information on how to buy a foreclosed property and renovate it for renting.

 Location is everything with rental property financing

-To have success with rental property, pay close attention to location and buy in an undervalued market, advises Arth.
+To have success with a rental property, pay close attention to location and buy in an undervalued market, advises Arth.
 “Find rental property for sale in a market where the median income pays for and supports the median home price,” he says.
 “This factor is influenced by the population growth in the area, as well as job growth and diversity of employment.”

 Arth advises staying away from communities supported by one industry.
 As an example, he gives Las Vegas, which is fueled by the gaming industry and suffers when the economy slows.
 Instead, opt for an area that is growing economically and contains diverse employers.